PaulNorling/weekend-react-gallery/README.md

 ## Acknowledgement

 I want to thank all my classmates for the support they have given me, and our fearless leader Dane!

+## Support

+If you have suggestions or issues, please email me at paulnorling87@gmail.com